NHERI-SimCenter/BRAILS/brails/modules/Foundation_Classification/README.rst

 Installation
 ---------------------------
 The following commands clone the BRAILS repository and enter the foundation classification module.
-Requirements are installed using pip and weights of all used models are downloaded.
+Requirements are installed using pip.
 The final command adds the current folder to the PYTHONPATH environment variable which is necessary to train.

 ::